 Large canopies block solar radiation, absorb heat, and release moisture into the air through transpiration, which naturally cools surrounding spaces.
+This natural process can help reduce heat buildup around homes, patios, driveways, and other outdoor living areas during the warmest months of the year.
 The idea of how trees help with shade and cooling continues to gain attention among property owners searching for natural climate control.
-The discussion explores how tree services support shade coverage, cooling performance, and long-term landscape health.
+It’s important to understand how trees and tree services can support shade coverage, cooling performance, and long-term landscape health.

 Tree Shade and Cooling Support